roman-milk/roman-milk.github.io/owned-fantasy-becomes-reality.md

  I quickly took off my shoes, revealing my nylon covered feet.

  "Interesting," he said, his rage completely dissipated.
 "I assume if you are wearing the pink stockings, you are wearing the pink panties and bra?"
-Report_Story #2